alexrhowe/APOLLO/README.txt

 Plot Converge plots the motion of the walkers in each dimension to the screen.
 This can be useful to troubleshoot if the walking is malfunctioning.

+Plot Opac plots two sets of cross sections from different tables to the screen for a particular pressure and temperature.
+This is meant to compare similar tables to check for any any differences.

 MakeHaze computes new haze opacity tables using Mie scattering from a table of indices of refraction for the haze material.
 Note that MakeHaze is a C++ program, unlike the others.